CloudsAnatomy/Azure-Terraform-Templates/README.md

 # Azure-Terraform-Templates
-This repository contains the customized &amp; ready to go HashiCorp Terraform Templates
+This repository contains the customized &amp; ready to go HashiCorp Terraform Templates.